 5.1.6 Strengths and weaknesses of Highland Region’s evidence for the Neolithic period, plus opportunities and threats

-Before suggesting research questions and recommendations (in section 5.9), it is useful to identify the regional Neolithic archaeology strengths and weaknesses and to characterise these as either “within reach of a solution” (opportunities) or with no obvious solution (threats).
+Before suggesting research questions and recommendations, it is useful to identify the regional Neolithic archaeology strengths and weaknesses and to characterise these as either within reach of a solution (opportunities) or with no obvious solution (threats).
 Many of these relate to all periods, outlined in Chapter 3, and are relevant to this discussion.

 - There is a reasonable amount of palaeoenvironmental (including palaeoclimate) information available, which can be used to create narratives of land use.

-- The activities of NOSAS and other community groups help to redress the geographical imbalance in fieldwork, with dedicated volunteers providing a great help in collating information, especially local details that may have escaped existing databases.
+- The activities of NOSAS and other community groups help to redress the geographical imbalance in fieldwork, with dedicated volunteers providing a great help by collating information, especially local details that may have previously escaped existing databases.

 - More generally, there is a serious geographical imbalance in the amount of archaeological research, investigation and excavation undertaken over Highland Region, with Inverness and environs being disproportionately well served by developer-funded projects.
 The Neolithic archaeology of Skye, for example, is very poorly documented.

-- Most of the Neolithic settlements remain unpublished, or disseminated only via ‘grey literature’ accounts (often at the Data Structure Report stage, prior to the undertaking of specialist reporting and radiocarbon dating), and in some cases the amount of artefactual illustrations in the available literature falls far short of what is required for people to understand the nature of the finds.
-Other shortcomings in the presentation of results in a few of the ‘grey literature’ reports include inadequate dating and inadequate discussion of the Neolithic material uncovered; mis-identification of pottery in the field and/or by non-pottery specialists; and the undertaking of insufficient post-excavation research to establish a date or a definitive identification of the artefactual and other finds.
-Often, too, there is a long interval between production of the DSR and publication of a final definitive report, complete with dating information; in some cases, final reports are never published and there are no funds available to bring them to full publication.
-(This is the case, for example, with the excellent report on the important multi-phase site at Lower Slackbuie [ASDA], which should be brought to full publication without delay.)
-This, and the fact that it can be difficult to track down where the finds currently reside (especially in the case of assemblages that have still not been through the Treasure Trove process), makes the construction of synthetic narratives unduly difficult.
+- Most of the Neolithic settlements remain unpublished, or disseminated only via ‘grey literature’ accounts (often at the Data Structure Report stage, prior to the undertaking of specialist reporting and radiocarbon dating).
+Other shortcomings in the presentation of results in a few of the grey literature reports include inadequate dating and discussion of the Neolithic material uncovered; mis-identification of pottery in the field sometimes by non-pottery specialists; and the undertaking of insufficient post-excavation research to establish a date or a definitive identification of the artefactual and other finds.
+Often, too, there is a long interval between production of the DSR and publication of a final report, complete with dating information.
+In some cases, final reports are never finalised and there are no funds available to bring them to full publication.
+It can also be difficult to track down where the finds from legacy excavations currently reside, especially in the case of assemblages that have still not been through the Treasure Trove process.

-- Very little is known about the nature and organisation of settlements.
-The record is dominated by funerary evidence, and the known distribution of settlements is very largely due to the location of developer-funded fieldwork, which is geographically skewed to the area around Inverness.
+- Very little is known about the nature and organisation of settlements in the Neolithic period.
+The record is dominated by funerary evidence, and the distribution of settlements currently known is very largely due to the location of developer-funded fieldwork, much of which takes place around Inverness.

-- As noted above, the question of what happened to the indigenous Mesolithic inhabitants of Highland Region after farmers appeared remains unresolved: it is not known for how long the Mesolithic lifestyle persisted, or whether indigenous communities rapidly became acculturated to the farming lifestyle.
-As explained in Chapter 4, the number of Late Mesolithic sites in Highland Region is very small and there is not a ‘critical mass’ of evidence allowing us to understand the nature of the relationship between the indigenous population and the incoming farmers.
+- The question of what happened to the indigenous Mesolithic inhabitants of the Highland Region after the Neolithic migration of farmers from the continent remains unresolved.
+It is not known for how long the Mesolithic lifestyle persisted, or whether indigenous communities rapidly became acculturated to the farming lifestyle.
+As explained in Chapter 4, the number of Late Mesolithic sites in Highland Region is very small, and there is not a ‘critical mass’ of evidence allowing archaeologists to understand the nature of the relationship between the indigenous population and the incoming farmers.

-- Related to that issue is the question of the dating of shell middens in Highland Region.
-Clearly they formed at many different periods, including medieval times, but there is currently no clear picture of how many were accumulating during the fourth and early third millennia – and whether any that may date to that period relate to activities by fisher-hunter-foragers who chose not to adopt farming, or by farming communities who diversified their subsistence activities.
+- Related to that issue is the question of the dating of shell middens in the Highland Region.
+Clearly shell middens were formed at many different periods, including the medieval period, but there is currently no clear picture of how many were accumulating during the fourth and early third millennia.
+Whether any that may date to that period relate to activities by fisher-hunter-foragers who chose not to adopt farming, or by farming communities who diversified their subsistence activities is also unclear.

-- At the other end of the chronological scale, we know very little about what happened to indigenous farming communities when Continental Beaker users arrived in the region around 2500 BC, other than that they clearly did not die out.
+- At the other end of the chronological scale, archaeologists know very little about what happened to indigenous farming communities when continental Beaker users arrived in the region around 2500 BC, other than that the indigenous farmers clearly did not die out.

 - More research needs to be carried out on the patterns of lithic resource exploitation, particularly in the west of the Region, to build on work already undertaken by Torben Ballin on individual rock types including Arran pitchstone, Rùm bloodstone, and flint around Tarradale (eg Ballin 2009; 2018; 2019; 2020a,b).